Table of Contents

 Deficiency of riboflavin can cause pre-eclampsia.
 The recommended dose for pregnant women aged 14–50 is 1.6 mg of riboflavin per day.

-The increased demands for niacin during pregnancy are related to the increased energy requirements and growth of the fetus.
+Increased demands for niacin during pregnancy are related to the increased energy requirements and growth of the fetus.
 The recommended dose for pregnant women aged 14–50 is 18 mg niacin per day.

 Vitamin B6 (pyridoxine)

-Vitamin B12 (cobalamin)
+Vitamin B12 (Cobalamin)

-Any deficiency in vitamin C during pregnancy is associated with ruptured placental membranes, infections and premature births.
+Any deficiency in vitamin C during pregnancy is associated with ruptured placental membranes, infections, and premature births.
 The recommended dose for pregnant women aged 14–18 is 55 mg per day.
 The dose for pregnant females aged 19–50 is 60 mg per day.

-Prenatal Nutrition: Breastfeeding or Formulas?
+Perinatal Nutrition: Breastfeeding or Formulas?